ambaena/scrum-psm1-cheatsheet/README.md

 - Entire Scrum Team participate.
 - The purpose of the Sprint Retrospective is to plan ways to **increase quality** and **effectiveness**.
+- The Scrum Team inspects how the last Sprint went with regards to individuals, interactions, processes, tools, and their Definition of Done.
 - After Sprint Review, and **conclude** the **Sprint**.
 - What went/didnt went well during the sprint?
 - How we can improve?
+- Discuss DOD.
+- Discuss the composition of the team.

 ## **Definitions**